-A student accepted into either the PN or the ADN program may progress directly (if s/he qualifies) to the next level nursing program at Vermont Tech without having to reapply.
+A student accepted into either the PN or the ADN program may progress directly (if they qualify) to the next level nursing program at Vermont Tech without having to reapply.
 Please refer to the Nursing curriculum pages for more information.

-Nursing Policy for Criminal Background Checks & Positive Drug Screens
+Nursing Policy for Criminal Background Checks & Drug Screening